- Table of Contents

 The final step involves implementing the recommended mitigation strategies and ensuring their effective integration into the project or system.
 Continuous monitoring and assessment are essential to ensure the ongoing effectiveness of the implemented measures.
 This step emphasises the dynamic nature of safety management, requiring organisations to adapt and evolve their strategies as the project or system progresses.

-In short, the steps involved in conducting a HAZID study provide a structured and systematic approach to identify, assess, and mitigate potential hazards.
-This process, when executed diligently, contributes to enhanced safety, reduced accidents, and optimised processes and systems.
+In short, the steps involved in conducting a HAZID study provide a structured and systematic approach to identifying, assessing, and mitigating potential hazards.
+When executed diligently, this process contributes to enhanced safety, reduced accidents, and optimised processes and systems.
 The combination of multidisciplinary expertise, thorough analysis, and proactive risk management positions organisations to create safer work environments and make informed decisions throughout the project lifecycle.

 Table 1: Metrics that need to be measured post-HAZID study